rankutah/blog/sites/rank-utah/posts/mobile-website-design-in-utah-county.md

 ## Conclusion

 A website that uses responsive layout, is fast loading, and is easy to navigate is the basis for mobile-friendly design.
 As more and more users turn to their phones for to browse the web this becomes increasingly important.
-If you would like website that is not only mobile-friendly but one that is focused on optimizing traffic for local SEO, you can visit [RankUtah.com](http://RankUtah.com)
+If you would like website that is not only mobile-friendly but one that is focused on optimizing traffic for local SEO, you can visit my website at [RankUtah.com](http://RankUtah.com) to learn more or contact me directly at 801-980-2202.